coding-geek21/classDeck/README.md

 Step 12: Create env files from env templates
 </summary>
 <br>

-create a `.env` file in the folder where settings.py resides and copy paste the contents of `env_template` over there or else you can achieve the same using the follow commands in any bash like shell.
+create a `.env` file in the folder where settings.py resides and copy paste the contents of `.env_template` over there manually or else you can achieve the same using the follow commands in any bash like shell.

 ```bash
 cd classDeck
 cp .env_template .env